Getting Started with AI Coding Tools: A Student's Guide

 The quality of your learning scales with the quality of your questions.
 Treat AI like a knowledgeable tutor, not an answer machine.

-Red Flags: When AI is Hurting Your Learning
+Warning Signs That AI Is Hurting Your Learning

 • You can't explain code you "wrote" with AI help